Alhammoud/gatsby-blog/src/pages/2019-07-13/index.md

 **Why is this bad?**

-As mentioned before, divs are not focussable by default.
-Adding `tabindex="0"` here will make your div focussable, but then you would also need to write additional JavaScript to submit the value of your "checkbox" when the rest of the form submits.
+As mentioned before, divs are not focusable by default.
+Adding `tabindex="0"` here will make your div focusable, but then you would also need to write additional JavaScript to submit the value of your "checkbox" when the rest of the form submits.